 This is my best haul of the game so-far.
 The base was really easy to attack too.
 Put down some archers as “distraction” for the defences, wait a second or three, run the wallbreakers in, then the giants.
 Wait for a few seconds for the giants to start attacking the defences and then send the goblins in.
 After that it’s simply dumping the rest of the archers, putting the clan castle in last and if nothing pops out of the defender’s clan castle, use the lightning spell if you need/want to.

-To generate yourself unlimited amounts of Gems get best Clash of Clans Hack tool and simply transform your troops into unbeatable beasts in shortest time.
+To generate yourself unlimited amounts of Gems get best Clash of Clans Hack tool from -removed- and simply transform your troops into unbeatable beasts in shortest time.

 Here’s my troop list: